 This turkey roulade is a great prep ahead option even though it doesn’t really take that long to prepare and the cornbread stuff is fantastic all on it’s own.

-First, you’ll make the Cranberry Barbecue Sauce….you’ll have plenty leftover to serve with your stuffed turkey breast.
+Make the Cranberry Barbecue Sauce….you’ll have plenty leftover to serve with your stuffed turkey breast.
 Serve some with dinner for those that like to douse their food in condiments.
-I don’t judge.
-I always wished someone would serve barbecue sauce with turkey when I was little.

 Saute onions and garlic in olive oil.